thoth-tech/documentation/docs/OnTrack/Task Submission & Redesign/Project-On-Boarding.md

 If you are on a Windows machine, then we recommend that you install WSL2.

-## Get OnTrack/Doubtfire Running on Local Machine
+## Get OnTrack Running on Local Machine

 You need a terminal that supports shell scripts (on Windows, you need WSL2, Msys2, or Cygwin).